sat-masters/docs/Constellation Downlink/Stakeholders.md

 -
 ### Potential customers

-- Weather satellite missions.
+- Weather missions.
+	- Getting real time information about the weather will increase the performance of the weather models.
-- Emergency resoponder missio
+- Emergency resoponder missions
+	- For emergency responding (for example natural disaster responding) latency of information is paramount.
+- Military mission
+	- To get
+- Hyperspectral imaging
+	- These missions create a large amount of data.
+As seen from the